zenml-io/zenml/docs/book/introduction/core-concepts.md

 ## Orchestrator

 An orchestrator manages the running of each step of the pipeline, administering the actual pipeline runs.
 The orchestrator is especially important, as it defines **where** the actual pipeline job runs.
-Think of it as the
-`root` of any pipeline job, that controls how and where each individual step within a pipeline is executed.
+Think of it as the `root` of any pipeline job, that controls how and where each individual step within a pipeline is executed.
 Therefore, the orchestrator can be used to great effect to scale jobs in production.

-## Parameter and BaseStepConfig
+## Step Configuration

 When we think about steps as functions, we know they receive input in the form of artifacts.
 We also know that they produce output (also in the form of artifacts, stored in the artifact store).
 But steps also take parameters.
 The parameters that you pass into the steps are also (helpfully!) stored in the metadata store.
 This helps freeze the iterations of your experimentation workflow in time, so you can return to them exactly as you ran them.
 Parameters can be passed in as a subclass of `BaseStepConfig` like so:

 ```python
 from zenml.steps import BaseStepConfig

 class MyStepConfig(BaseStepConfig):
     basic_param_1: int = 1
     basic_param_2: str = 2

 @step
 def my_step(params: MyStepConfig):